ahshafin2315/cg-calc/README.md

 - Manual CGPA input option for faster calculation
 - Supports up to 5 courses per semester in prediction

+## Installation & Usage

+1. Download the latest release (`cg-calc.zip`) from the [releases page](https://github.com/ahshafin2315/cg-calc/releases)
+2. Extract the zip file to your preferred location
+3. Run `cg-calc.exe` from the extracted folder
+4. No installation required - just keep the extracted folder intact

 ## Quick Start Guide

 ### Current CGPA Calculation